 The outbreak of the COVID-19 coronavirus in Wuhan has since been proved to be more than a crisis of public health.
 It has now become an issue of political trust.
-The government’s early suppression of whistleblowing, the bureaucratic apparatus’s inefficiency in dealing with a health crisis, and the Red Cross Society of China’s monopolization and mysterious distribution of public donations, are all under massive fire.
-Amid this rare episode of collective anger at the government, a specter that has been haunting the Chinese public sphere for two decades has promptly returned.
+The government’s early suppression of whistleblowing, the bureaucratic apparatus’s inefficiency in dealing with a health crisis, and the Red Cross Society of China’s monopolization and mysterious distribution of public donations are all under massive fire.
+Amid this rare episode of collective anger at the government, a specter that has been haunting the Chinese public sphere for two decades has promptly returned.[i]
 It is Gustave Le Bon’s 1895 book, The Crowd.
 Since the early 2000s, Le Bon’s mass psychology has appeared in numerous discussions of collective sentiments and collective action in the Chinese public sphere.
 The name-dropping of Le Bon in this context usually serves as a reminder of the alleged “carnivalistic” nature of collective sentiments: irrationality, receptiveness, and anti-intellectualism.

 Originally, The Crowd was Le Bon’s theoretical footnote to the Paris Commune.
 On May 23, 1871, facing the irreversible fate of defeat, leaders of the Paris Commune burned down symbols of the government, including the Tuileries Palace and Hôtel de Ville.
 The 31-year-old Le Bon, who had just left the French Army where he served as a medical officer during the Franco-Prussian War, witnessed this fire.
 Utterly shocked, he was determined to develop a new science of the human mind that could explain the seemingly inexplicable phenomenon of collective passion in his eyes.

 Roughly a quarter-century later, The Crowd was published under the title Psychologie des Foules, which means “crowd psychology.”
-Traumatized by the Paris Commune, the upper-class Parisians found themselves in an urgent need of explanations of the Communards’ behaviors.
+Traumatized by the Paris Commune, the upper-class Parisians found themselves in urgent need of explanations of the Communards’ behaviors.
 Back then, the predominant theories about the Communards characterized them as lunatics, social wastes, or criminals.
 All these characterizations zoomed in on the individualist level of human behaviors.
 It was Le Bon who creatively introduced the perspective of the mass.
-He argued that it was the crowd that changed people’s behaviors: “whoever be the individuals that compose it…the fact that they have been transformed into a crowd puts them in possession of a sort of collective mind which makes them feel, think, and act in a manner quite different from that in which each individual of them would feel, think, and act were he in a state of isolation.”
+He argued that it was the crowd that changed people’s behaviors: “whoever be the individuals that compose it…the fact that they have been transformed into a crowd puts them in possession of a sort of collective mind which makes them feel, think, and act in a manner quite different from that in which each individual of them would feel, think, and act were he in a state of isolation.”[ii]

 Le Bon believed that crowd psychology functioned on the level of unconsciousness, an irrational layer of the human mind that was hidden behind our conscious intentions.
-When an individual becomes one of the crowd, the personal characteristics that distinguish them from others diminishes, and the shared unconsciousness begins to emerge as the dominant force of actions.
+When an individual becomes one of the crowd, the personal characteristics that distinguish them from others diminish, and the shared unconsciousness begins to emerge as the dominant force of actions.
 Since unconsciousness is irrational, it does not seek intellectual aptitudes; therefore, the crowd can only accumulate “stupidity and not mother-wit.”
 Moreover, Le Bon postulated that behaviors were contagious in the crowd setting, rendering the whole crowd gullible.
 Hence, even when a crowd is assembled for progressive ideas, it is essentially regressive.
 The emergence of mass politics, for Le Bon, is a symbol of a degenerating civilization.

 Le Bon’s theory also borrowed from hypnosis, then an inchoate method in psychiatry.
 Reflecting on the process of hypnosis, Le Bon argued that a crowd, once formed, was likely to place itself under the leadership of an authoritative figure.
 The leader was often hypnotized by radical political ideas.
 When he sacrifices his personal safety and interests in pursuit of these ideas, he also hypnotizes the crowd, exploiting the crowd’s weaknesses for his own ends.

 Europe’s public and intellectual spheres widely discussed The Crowd after it was published.
 But more than a century later, Le Bon’s psychological theory is now mostly introduced merely as an episode in the long history of European social thought.
-Unlike more enduring theorists, like Max Weber, Le Bon significantly limits the understanding of the masses to an elitist perspective.
+Unlike more enduring theorists like Max Weber, Le Bon significantly limits the understanding of the masses to an elitist perspective.

 Le Bon failed to explain why individual members would choose to be part of the crowd.
 A straightforward answer is that feelings of anger, anxiety, fear, and powerlessness, or even just meaninglessness or dissatisfaction with the current order, are pervasive in the lives of many or most people in society.
 These feelings are usually suppressed in everyday life, but in the crowd, they find an outlet.
 The anonymous crowd provides a self-reinforcing social context of felt impunity and comradery, and even a revolutionary vision that promises to alleviate the everyday struggle in a grand uprising towards a new way of being.
 This energetic feeling of possibility isn’t always realistic, but in the powerful social context of the crowd, awash in social proof and apparent transformative power, it is nevertheless compelling.